robric/wiki-contrail-controller/ESX-Agent-Manager-for-ContrailVM-management.md

 2. Problem statement

 The problems tried to address here are:
-* automate the provisioning of ContrailVMs
+* auto-deploy the provisioning of ContrailVM
-* provide more privileges to ContrailVMs
+* provide more privileges to ContrailVM
-* manage and monitor the ContrailVMs
+* manage and monitor ContrailVM

 3. Proposed solution

-VMware provides a standard vCenter solution called vSphere ESX Agent Manager (EAM), this allows other solutions to deploy, monitor, and manage ESX agents (VMs) on ESXi hosts.
+VMware provides a standard vCenter solution called vSphere ESX Agent Manager (EAM), this allows other solutions to deploy, monitor, and manage ESX Agents (VMs) on ESXi hosts.
+ESX Agent virtual machines are similar to services in Windows or Linux, making them more critical and privileged than other tenant VMs on the host.

 ESX Agent Manager performs the following functions:
 * Provisions ESX agent virtual machines for solutions.
 * Monitors changes to the ESX agent virtual machines and their scope in vCenter Server.
 * Reports configuration issues in the ESX agents to the solution.
-* Integrates agent virtual machines with vSphere features such as Distributed Resource Scheduler (DRS),
-* Distributed Power Management (DPM), vSphere High Availability (HA), fault tolerance, maintenance mode, and operations such as adding and removing hosts to and from clusters.
+* Integrates agent virtual machines with vSphere features such as Distributed Resource Scheduler (DRS), Distributed Power Management (DPM), vSphere High Availability (HA), Maintenance mode, and operations such as adding and removing hosts to and from clusters.
-* Every vCenter Server instance contains a running ESX Agent Manager.

-The proposal is to use ESX Agent Manager to provision, manage and monitor ContrailVMs that run on ESXi hosts.
+The proposal is to use ESX Agent Manager to provision, manage and monitor ContrailVM that run on ESXi host.

 This involves the below:
-* A solution (ContrailVM Manager), which is a vCenter extension that implements the Extension data object and register with vCenter’s ExtensionManager and SolutionManager.
-* ContrailVM Manager solution integrates with ESX Agent Manager and then the ESX Agent Manager provisions and monitors ContrailVMs for the ContrailVM Manager.
+* Connect and authenticate with the ESX Agent Manager.
+Every vCenter Server instance contains a running ESX Agent Manager, connect to this instance and authenticate.
+* Create an agency (ContrailVM-Agency) which acts as a container of all the ESX Agent VMs, and deploy ContrailVM on each of the ESXi hosts in the clusters.

-To integrate a solution with ESX Agent Manager, the ContrailVM Manager solution must meet the following requirements:
+To integrate a solution with ESX Agent Manager, following are the requirements:
-* The solution must be a vCenter extension that implements the Extension data object and registers  with ExtensionManager.
+* The user/solution must connect and authenticate with the ESX Agent Manager.
 * Use Open Virtualization Format (OVF) to package ESX agent virtual machines or vApps.
   ESX Agent Manager only supports the deployment of virtual machines using OVF.
 * Use HTTP or HTTPS to publish OVF files to ESX Agent Manager.
-* Use vSphere installation bundles (VIB) to add functions to ESXi hosts, for example to add VMkernel modules or custom ESX Server applications to ESXi hosts.
-* Use HTTP or HTTPS to publish VIB files to ESX Agent Manager.
 * Use vCenter Server Compute Resources to define the ESX agent scope.
+  This can be clusters or Standalone ESXi hosts.

+ESX Agent Manager (EAM) integration features:
+- Auto-deploy ContrailVMs on ESXi hosts in scope (clusters)

+- Manage and Monitor ContrailVMs through EAM in the vSphere web client
+   - View ContrailVM-Agency and ContrailVMs status/events
+   - Resolve issues from EAM
+      - EAM warns when ContrailVM is powered off/deleted, and allows to proceed if warning is acknowledged
+      - EAM reports when ContrailVM is powered off/deleted, the ContrailVM-Agency shows in “Alert” (red) state
+      - EAM resolves issues with ContrailVM-Agency
+         - Right-click on Agency and select “Resolve All Issues”
+            - If ContrailVM is powered off, should power on
+            - If ContrailVM is missing, deploys ContrailVM on the host and should power on

+- AddHost
+  - Add a host to cluster on which EAM deployed ContrailVMs, then ContrailVM is deployed on the new host
+    Note: Requires "AgentVM Settings" to be updated for the new host, without that InstallAgent would fail

+- Maintenance Mode
+  - If ESXi host enters maintenance mode, EAM powers off the ContrailVM
+  - When ESXi host exits from maintenance mode, ContrailVM is powered on

+- vSphere DRS
+  - EAM pins ContrailVM to the hosts on which they are running DRS does not move ContrailVM between hosts in a cluster
+  - EAM blocks DRS from moving tenant VMs to hosts in clusters where ContrailVM is not available

+- vSphere DPM
+  - DPM powers off ContrailVMs only after it has moved all tenant VMs to another host and put the host into standby mode.

+- VMWare HA
+  - When a host restarts, VMWare HA restarts the ContrailVM before it restarts other VMs
+  - If a host stops unexpectedly, VMWare HA does not start a ContrailVM on another host, Unless failover policy is in use.
+  - ContrailVMs are not included in slot size for admission control calculations

 3.1 Alternatives considered

-Describe pros and cons of alternatives considered.

 3.2 API schema changes

-Describe api schema changes and impact to the REST APIs.

 3.3 User workflow impact

-Describe how users will use the feature.

 3.4 UI changes

-Describe any UI changes

 3.5 Notification impact

-Describe any log, UVE, alarm changes

 4. Implementation

 4.1 Work items

-**ContrailVM Manager**
-Develop a vCenter extension named “ContrailVM Manager” and register with ExtensionManager and SolutionManager.

-**Integrate with Esx Agent Manager**
+- Deploy ContrailVM from ESX Agent Manager
+  - Host ContrailVM ovf in an http/https server location
+  - Connect to ESX Agent Manager and authenticate with session cookie
+  - Deploy ContrailVM-Agency and ContrailVM on the ESXi hosts
-Integrate the ContrailVM Manager solution with Esx Agent Manager.
+- Integrate with ESX Agent Manager supported vSphere features
-Use Esx Agent Manager API to spawn ContrailVMs from the OVF file.

 pyvmomi provides Eamobjects.py as an interface to the EAM API.

-**Contrail vCenter Plugin**
-contrail-vcenter-plugin should be distributed and run per ESXi host.
+Eamobjects.py is used to connect to EAM and deploy ContrailVM.

 5. Performance and scaling impact

 5.1 API and control plane

-Scaling and performance for API and control plane

 5.2 Forwarding performance

-Scaling and performance for API and forwarding

 6. Upgrade

-Describe upgrade impact of the feature

-Schema migration/transition

 7. Deprecations

 If this feature deprecates any older feature or API then list it here.

 8. Dependencies

-Describe dependent features or components.

 9. Testing